 TW: This post, along with some of the articles it links to, contains subjects involving rape and sexual abuse.

 In 2010, I’d just graduated and left home on a backpacking trip that started with two months in Thailand.
 I spent one of those months at a Muay Thai gym in the North.
-It was my first time travelling alone and my first time training full time, so the whole experience was very new to me.
-While I was learning Muay Thai, I was also learning a lot about the culture and about myself, too.
+It was my first time travelling alone and my first time training full-time, so the whole experience was very new to me.
+While I was learning Muay Thai, I was also learning a lot about Thai culture and about myself, too.

 During that motorbike journey, while the trainer was driving, he started touching my legs.
 I suddenly realised how vulnerable I was and just how little control I had over the situation, which caused me to wonder if he really was going to take me back to the gym.
 He did, but instead of dropping me off at my room around the corner, he took me straight to the gym, where he stayed.
 I wasn’t going to my room, I was being taken to his.

 The people I was training with seemed to respond in a supportive way initially, but things quickly turned sour.
 The English guy took me on a day trip in an effort to take my mind off things the day after it had all come out at the gym, but when I was still visibly unhappy in the following days, he started berating me in front of his male friends.
-‘Cheer up‘, he said.
-‘It could have been worse’.
-‘You walk around with your face tripping you all the time!‘ Obviously I was spoiling all of their fun.
+“Cheer up”, he said.
+“It could have been worse”.
+“You walk around with your face tripping you all the time!“ Obviously, I was spoiling their fun.
 I never went out with any of them again, and on one of their many drunken nights that followed, he came back at 4am and knocked on my door.
-Ignoring the knocking only prompted it to become louder, and eventually he became so aggressive that he actually punched my door open, breaking the lock.
+Ignoring the knocking only prompted it to become louder, and he eventually became so aggressive that he actually punched my door open, breaking the lock.
 Instead of entering the room, he ran back into his own as if to pretend that he hadn’t done anything, and when I got up to confront him about it, he kept his head down and mumbled an apology.
 Incredibly, this guy continued to hit on me for the rest of my time at the gym.

-The Irish guy, who had been so adamant that I should stay with him that night but then left me shortly after, was no better.
-Although we had absolutely no interaction, not even speaking to each other since that night, once we’d both left Thailand some time later, he sent me a disgusting Facebook message completely out of the blue.
+The Irish guy, who’d been so adamant that I should stay with him that night but then left me shortly after, was no better.
+We’d had absolutely no interaction, not even speaking to each other since that night.
+However, once we’d both left Thailand some time later, he sent me a disgusting Facebook message, completely out of the blue.
 You can see that exchange below.

-He was promptly removed from my ‘friends list’ and forgotten, but despite that, he somehow felt compelled to send me this a year later:
+He was promptly removed from my friends list and forgotten, but despite that, he somehow felt compelled to send me this a year after that:

 Rape Culture in Thailand and in Martial Arts